 It’s a very normal response.

-Anxiety is your body’s response to stress.
-It’s a very normal response and a lot of people will describe it as feeling like you have knots in your stomach, or a feeling that something is not quite right, and it can leave you feeling quite on edge and nervy.
+“A lot of people describe anxiety as feeling like you have knots in your stomach, or a feeling that something is not quite right, and it can leave you feeling quite on edge and nervy.”

 1 // Talk it out

 One of the best ways to help deal with feelings of stress and anxiety is to talk with someone.

 Whether it be a close friend or family member, or a psychologist or other health care professional, sometimes the best thing to do is talk it through.

 It could be that you are concerned that financially you will be unable to meet your obligations.
 P

 erhaps you are starting to feel like the walls are closing in, and you are just unable to see how you can make it through.